-- 2. Programs should be developed by individuals(s) qualified in the subject matter. - 3.
-Participants should be informed in advance of objectives, prerequisites, experience level, content, advance preparation (if required) and teaching methods. - 4.
-Instructors or discussion leaders should be qualified with respect to program content and teaching method used. - 5.
+- 4. Participants should be informed in advance of objectives, prerequisites, experience level, content, advance preparation (if required), and teaching methods. - 5.
+Instructors or discussion leaders should be qualified with respect to program content and teaching method used. - 6.
 The program sponsor must maintain registration and/or attendance records and such other records as may be necessary to substantiate compliance of the program with the above criteria.